 Pragmatic Objects

 Most of our industry develops using so-called "object-oriented languages".
 Dominating the scene are JavaScript, Java, C#, Python, PHP & Ruby, all incorporating some flavor of object orientation.
 However, using classes doesn't mean the program will be object-oriented.
-To be clear, using an OO language doesn't guarantee the program will feature object thinking.
+In other words, it is not enough to use an object-oriented language to create an object-oriented software.

 Now, I don't want to blame anyone or argue against procedural programming, it's a very fine way to develop programs.
 But most of those thinking they're doing OO are missing out.